antonywarner/bodylimiter/README.md

-# Request Message Body Length Limit Filter
+# HTTP Request Message Body Length Limit Filter

 Servlet Filter that limits the size of the http request message body.
 Rejects a Http request (with status code 413) if its body is biger then the one specified as param.

+#### Introduction
+The purpose of the filter is to prevent the client to post too large http requests, that can cause some memory issues on server.
+This is done by checking the Content-Length header of the request (see chunked transfer below).
+Note that servlet containers like Tomcat, does not limit this, its the responsibility of the application.

 #### Filter Parameters:
 - **maxMessageBodyLength** - maximal number of bytes of a http request. (default is 52428800 (50MB))